A natural semantics for the pullback of fiber bundles of structures: Geometric background

 \subsection{Fiber bundles and and their connections}

-We recall that fiber bundles generalize Cartesian products and provide a geometric notion of continuous families of spaces. \begin{defin} A $C^k$--fiber bundle ($k\in \N$) consists of three $C^k$--manifolds $A$, $M$ and $F$ and a map $\pi:A \to M$ such that: \begin{itemize} \item[i)] $\pi$ is surjective. \item[ii)] For each $m \in M$ there exists an open neighborhood $U \subseteq M$ and a $C^k$--diffeomorphism $\psi: \pi^{-1}(U) \to U \times F$ such that the following diagram commutes
+Fiber bundles are spaces that {\it locally look like} Cartesian products.
+They provide a geometric formalization of the idea of continuous families of spaces all of which are diffeomorphic. \begin{defin} A $C^k$--fiber bundle ($k\in \N$) consists of three $C^k$--manifolds $A$, $M$ and $F$ and a map $\pi:A \to M$ such that: \begin{itemize} \item[i)] $\pi$ is surjective. \item[ii)] For each $m \in M$ there exists an open neighborhood $U \subseteq M$ and a $C^k$--diffeomorphism $\psi: \pi^{-1}(U) \to U \times F$ such that the following diagram commutes

 We denote this fiber bundle by $\pi:A \stackrel{F}{\longrightarrow} M$. \end{itemize} We will call $A$ the {\bf total space}, $M$ the {\bf base space} and $F$ the {\bf standard fiber} of the fiber bundle $\pi:A \stackrel{F}{\longrightarrow} M$.
 The functions $\psi$ in ii) are called the {\bf local trivializations} of the fiber bundle $\pi:A \stackrel{F}{\longrightarrow} M$.
 A {\bf $C^\infty$--fiber bundle} is a $C^k$--fiber bundle for every $k\in \N$. \end{defin}